Super Bowl XXV: Buffalo Bills

-The Bills had a very talented team with nine Pro Bowl selections on their roster.
-Their defense was led by defensive end Bruce Smith, who recorded 19 sacks, forced four fumbles, and won the NFL Defensive Player of the Year Award.
+The Bills defense was led by defensive end Bruce Smith, who recorded 19 sacks, forced four fumbles, and won the NFL Defensive Player of the Year Award.
 Behind him, three of the Bills' starting linebackers, Darryl Talley, Shane Conlan, and Cornelius Bennett, were selected to the Pro Bowl.
 Defensive back Kirby Jackson led the team in interceptions with 3.
-On special teams, Pro Bowler Steve Tasker was a dominant threat, forcing fumbles, delivering jarring tackles, and blocking kicks.
+Pro Bowler Steve Tasker was part of special teams.

 Despite their good defense, it was the Bills' flashy, high-powered offense that gained the most attention.
 Unlike the Giants, the Bills routinely used the no-huddle tactic to storm down the field and score points very quickly.
 Instead of going into a huddle after each play, quarterback Jim Kelly would immediately send his offense back to the line of scrimmage and make the call there after reading the defense.
 This strategy prevented opposing defenses from reading the Bills' formation correctly, making substitutions, or even catching their breath.

 The Bills' no-huddle K-Gun offense worked well enough for Kelly to finish the regular season as the top-rated quarterback in the NFL (101.2), throwing for 2,829 yards, 24 touchdowns, and only nine interceptions.
 One reason for his success was that he had two outstanding wide receivers: future Hall of Famer Andre Reed, who made his specialty going across the middle on slants and crossing routes, recorded 71 receptions, 945 yards, and 8 touchdowns, and future Hall of Famer James Lofton, who was the big threat with 35 receptions for 712 yards (a 20.3 yards per catch average).
 Tight end Keith McKeller contributed 34 receptions for 464 yards and five touchdowns.
 Pro Bowl running back Thurman Thomas had an AFC-best 1,297 rushing yards, caught 49 passes for 532 yards, and scored 13 touchdowns.
 Thomas also led the NFL in yards from scrimmage for the second consecutive season.
 A key to the Bills' prolific offense was the blocking of its superb offensive line, led by All-Pro center Kent Hull and Pro Bowl left tackle Will Wolford.

 Even though Kelly missed the last two games of the season with a knee injury, suffered in the same game in which the Giants lost Simms, the Bills finished with a 13–3 regular season record.